idbrii/spacemacs/doc/VIMUSERS.md

 ## Differences in defaults

-Defaults that start with dodotspacemacs can be changed in dotspacemacs/init.
+Defaults that start with dotspacemacs can be changed in dotspacemacs/init.
 The variable is already defined, you just need to change the value.

 Other settings need to be added to dotspacemacs/config as a line of lisp code.